stoplightio/spectral/CONTRIBUTING.md

 Yarn is a package manager for your code, similar to npm.
 While you can use npm to use Spectral in your own project, we use yarn for development of Spectral.

-1. Install the [yarn](https://yarnpkg.com/lang/en/docs/install/), if you don't already have it on your machine.
+1. Install the [yarn](https://yarnpkg.com/lang/en/docs/install/) package manager, if you don't already have it on your machine.
 2. Fork the [https://github.com/stoplightio/spectral](https://github.com/stoplightio/spectral) repo.
 3. Git clone your fork (i.e. git clone https://github.com/<your-username>/spectral.git) to your machine.
 4. Run `yarn` to install dependencies and setup the project.